 A biological example of modularity is the cell.
 As multicellular organisms develop, cells divide into groupings that make up different developmental modules.
 Within individual cells, there are functional modules which all perform separate biological functions.
 Some scientists have theorized that modularity is critical to evolution.
 It’s fitting then that the next evolution in SCADA software is based on modular architecture.

-However, The New SCADA is more than a first-rate HMI, SCADA and MES solution; it also provides a rapid development environment for building any type of automated system you need.
+However, The New SCADA is more than a first-rate HMI, SCADA, MES, and ERP solution; it also provides a rapid development environment for building any type of automated system you need.
 It’s not uncommon for users who become familiar with Ignition’s full capabilities to develop customized applications and systems that would be impossible with any other SCADA program.
 Companies can use it to tie all of their assets together, display various types of data, track production and work-in-progress, analyze raw materials, eliminate paperwork on the plant floor, track sales information and other CRM functions, and much more.

 The modularity of The New SCADA allows you to buy exactly what you need when you need it, and to feel the assurance that your system will continue to work smoothly as you add and make changes to it.